There are major resemblances in BLS guidelines for adults and children. Listed below, however, are the defining differences of the age groups:

 - Use one-handed chest compressions for younger children.

 - Depth compression may vary depending on the child or infant’s size.
 Start with at least one-third the depth of the child’s chest, which may be less than 2 inches for smaller children and 2 inches more for bigger children.

 - As a sole rescuer with an unresponsive child, immediately execute CPR operations for not more than two minutes and then quickly phone for EMS before you look for an AED.
-The AHA points to the universality of cell phones with speakerphone functions, allowing you to simultaneously care for the child as you contact health specialists.
+The ILCOR points to the universality of cell phones with speakerphone functions, allowing you to simultaneously care for the child as you contact health specialists.